Overactive Bladder (cont.)

 - bladder stones,

-- falls in elderly.
+- falls/fractures in elderly,

 What is the prognosis for overactive bladder?